ChemicalAge/ChemicalAge/Hey.md

 - Hey, I’m @ChemicalAge
-- I’m interested in creating video games and bots
+- I’m creating websites and scripts
-- I’m currently learning C# and Python
+- I’m currently learning Python, HTML, CSS

 <!---
 ChemicalAge/ChemicalAge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.